Thank you for reading our post, please rate this article at the end.

 It features inverter technology that produces clean, stable power with less than 3% total harmonic distortion.
 This makes sensitive electronics like laptops, smartphones, and TVs safe.

-The generator has an open frame design that makes it lightweight and easy to carry.
-It weighs 98.3 pounds and comes with a convenient handle and wheels for easy transportation.
+The generator’s open frame design makes it lightweight and easy to carry.
+It weighs 98.3 pounds and has a convenient handle and wheels for easy transportation.

-It has a 2.3-gallon fuel tank that can run for up to 22 hours at 25% load.
-This makes it a fuel-efficient option for extended outdoor trips.
+Its 2.3-gallon fuel tank can run for up to 22 hours at 25% load, making it a fuel-efficient option for extended outdoor trips.

 The 4250 has several safety features, including a low oil shut-off sensor, a durable steel frame, and a built-in surge protector.